yashgokakkar99/netflix/README.md

-# Netflix clone is a project developed using technologies such as ReactJS, TailwindCSS, and Firebase(Authorization).![netflix]
+# Netflix clone is a project developed using technologies such as ReactJS, TailwindCSS, and Firebase(Authorization).
 ## Project screenshots :
 ![netflix](https://github.com/yashgokakkar99/netflix/assets/87797220/3a45ad9b-2aa9-4696-b120-d933537f9f91)